IvoCorrea/IvoCorrea/README.md

 ## :wave: Hi, I'm Ivo!

 Currently, I'm focused on enhancing my skills as a developer, particularly in JavaScript on front and backend with Node.js.
-My goal is to become a fullstack developer.

 ## :wrench: Technologies & Tools